Maple-Hearts/Maple-Docs/docs/Rules/home.md

     - Refusing to respond to EMS may result in a kick from the server.
     - Strictly no salty and toxic behavior.
 Examples include repeated mag dumping into a downed body, playing loud music, screaming over the microphone, spitting and emoting on downed bodies, "Spinning till they don't wake up" and Twitter drama.
     - No hospital camping to rub salt in the wounds if you win or lose a fight.
-    - Scenes are to be used to enhance RP through giving context to a scene, not to paint "MHSOK" everywhere!
+    - Scenes are to be used to enhance RP by giving context to a scene, not to paint "MHSOK" everywhere!
-    - Criminals must provide a proper reasoning during initiation before shooting police officers, especially during mag dump season.
+    - Criminals must provide proper reasoning during initiation before shooting police officers, especially during mag dump season.
     - Randomly blowing up vehicles is prohibited without proper initiation.
     - Players can be identified by their face, outfit, or individual clothing items up to 24 hours after a crime or other event.
-Stripping off clothing items after a crime or other interaction can still warrant a detainment by Police for questioning if they have probably cause or reasonable suspicion that you were involved in a crime or other event.
+Stripping off clothing items after a crime or other interaction can still warrant a detainment by Police for questioning if they have probable cause or reasonable suspicion that you were involved in a crime or other event.
 We recommend changing your entire outfit before and after a crime and refraining from wearing gang colors during a crime as that would implicate the entire group.
     - Do not impersonate law enforcement officers or medical staff.
 It is strictly prohibited.
 Please do not wear any clothing items that belong to police or medical staff unless your job permits it.
     - Do not kidnap, rob, or assault EMS or medical staff for any reason.
     - Hostages cannot be friends, associates or imaginary.
+    - Gun Play over Role Play is not allowed in any form.
     - ### Value of Life
       - Description: You must value your life similar to the way you do your own life in real life.
 For example, you must not engage in a gunfight for the fun of it, knowing that you would not do it IRL.
 At all times you must value your life as if it were your last.
-If you are at the clear disadvantage, for example, a gun pointed to the back of your head whilst you are looking the other direction, you must comply with their demands.
+If you are at a clear disadvantage, for example, a gun pointed at the back of your head whilst you are looking in the other direction, you must comply with their demands.
       - If you are outnumbered 3 to 1 you must comply.
-This does not mean that you do not have an option to try and escape.
+This does not mean that you do not have the option to try and escape.
 When possible and in a correction situation, you have the option to try and escape.
       - A bad example of an attempt to escape is if are being held hostage in front of a bank and decide to run away even though the person has a firearm ready.
     - ### LQRP/FRP Examples
       - Spectating any shootout